RTSBoomIsComing/sturdy-guacamole/README.md

 POSITION, NORMAL, TEXCOORD attributes are dealt.
 But more features are needed to visualize and test those.

-POSITION range of above image is [0, 1].
-Vertices are so close each other that depth buffer seem to be working wrong.
-Therefore the feature scailing models is needed. (this feature is related to animation)

 ## TODO
 1. implement direct lighting. e.g. PBR, Material, Light
 1. implement cubemap and IBL(image based lighting)